Digital-Data-Co/forge-docs/src/user-guide/task-templates/apps/ansible.md

 ![](<../../../.gitbook/assets/template\_new\_build\_ipad (1).png>)

-Semaphore doesn't support artifacts out-of-box, it only provides task versioning.
+Forge doesn't support artifacts out-of-box, it only provides task versioning.
 You should implement the artifact creation yourself.
 Read the article [CI/CD](../../administration-guide/cicd.md) to know how to do this.

 ### Deploy